Samsar4/CEH-v10-Study-Guide/modules/11-Hacking-Web-Applications.md

 SQL injection usually occurs when you ask a user for input, like their username/userid, and instead of a name/id, the user gives you an SQL statement that you will unknowingly run on your database.

+- **SQLi is used for**:
+  - Bypass authentication
+  - Extract information
+  - Insert injection

 **SQL Syntax - Basics:**

 SQL Command | Info.